marq24/emacberry.com/_docs/2500-offroadnav.md

    Please note additionally that it could happen, that the next waypoint will not be calculated correctly (reported by a user) in this case please make use of the [SHIFT]+[R] key shortcut in order to rerun the "find the closest point on the path to your current location and calculate the next waypoint.

 5. Now you should move towards the direction GPSLogger II is pointing to.
 Please have in mind (depending on your physical start location) that GPSLogger II cannot take any natural barriers like buildings or rivers into account.
 It will be assumed you are already quite close to one of the locations that are along the path.

 6. When the distance between your current location and the point to which GPSLogger II is pointing at the moment is less than 15m/50&nbsp;ft (depending on your 'When Waypoint is reached' setting) the current waypoint is considered as reached and the next waypoint to reach will be automatically calculated and will be set as the new location to reach.

 7. Now you are in a loop of step 6) until you reach the final/last location (waypoint) that is recorded on the path, and you should then finally have reached your final destination.<br/><br/>
    Depending on your sample interval GPSLogger II will change the color of the path from light grey to dark grey when GPSLogger II believes you are on the path. "_Being on the path_" means, that you reached consequently the calculated locations.
 Once GPSLogger II is in this mode only waypoint that are ahead in the navigation path will be considered as possible next waypoints.
-You can reset this behavior by using the [SHIFT]+[R] shortcut key or selecting **&nbsp;Reset Navigation** from the menu.
+You can reset this behavior by using the [SHIFT]+[R] shortcut key or selecting **&nbsp;Reset Navigation&nbsp;** from the menu.

 ### How GPSLogger II will calculate the next waypoint?

 Once you have reached (or are close to) the location to which GPSLogger II has guided you, the _next_ waypoint will be calculated automatically.
 Therefore, GPSLogger II will "look ahead" in the loaded navigation path and calculates to each waypoint the distance from your current location – once the distance of a waypoint is greater than 250m/820&nbsp;ft